soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 You can use this command to restore the default mailbox actions for any of the logon types (by using the **Admin**, **Delegate**, or **Owner** values for the *DefaultAuditSet* parameter.)

-## Turn off mailbox auditing on-by-default for your organization
+## Turn off mailbox auditing on by default for your organization

-If for some reason your organization decides that it doesn't want to audit mailbox actions, you can turn off mailbox auditing on-by-default for your entire organization by running the following command in Exchange Online PowerShell:
+If for some reason your organization decides that it doesn't want to audit mailbox actions, you can turn off mailbox auditing on by default for your entire organization by running the following command in Exchange Online PowerShell:

 ```
 Set-OrganizationConfig -AuditDisabled $true
 ```

-When mailbox auditing on-by-default is turned off (the *AuditDisabled* property is set to **True**) for the organization, the following things occur:
+When mailbox auditing on by default is turned off (the *AuditDisabled* property is set to **True**) for the organization, the following things occur:

 - No mailbox actions will be audited (started from the time when auditing is disabled for the organization), even if the *AuditEnabled* property on a mailbox is set to **True**.